GibsonAI/docs/content/docs/README.md

 # Docs

-Welcome to Neon docs!
-This folder contains the source code of the [Neon docs](/docs/).
+Welcome to GibsonAI docs!
+This folder contains the source code of the [GibsonAI docs](https://docs.gibsonai.com/).

 ## Basic information